mengjinfeng0331/nd064-c2-message-passing-projects-starter/README.md

 ```

-#### 3.
+#### 3. connection_api
+Connection_api would collect person information and location data to find people nearby

-Go to the connection_api folder and apply the deployment files
+To deply connection_api, go to the connection_api folder and apply the deployment files
 ``` shell
 $ cd modules/connection_api
 $ kubectl apply -f deployment/
 ```
 Wait for the deployments to become ready and populate the connection-postgre database
-You need to find the pod name for your postgre db for person
+You need to find the pod name for your postgre db for location
 ``` shell

 $ kubectl get pods